 Housing and Dining

-The more than 7,550 students who live on campus can’t be wrong—residence life is great at Ball State.
+The nearly 7,000 students who live on campus can’t be wrong—residence life is great at Ball State.
 About 40 percent of our on-campus student body chooses to live in one of our 31 residence halls or two apartment complexes, even if “home” is fairly nearby.
 And our campus dining is excellent.
-First-year students take part in Freshman Connections, a national award-winning program and just one reason Ball State's first-year experience has been recognized for several years by U.S. News & World Report.
-The program allows freshmen to make friends and a smooth adjustment to college life through common programming.
+Ball State's first-year experience allows freshman to make friends and a smooth adjustment to college life through common programming.
 Whether it’s because they have a great study circle or a great circle of friends, students who live on campus get better grades and are more likely to graduate on time.
 And they get a classic college experience.